hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_cyborg_with_a_metallic_body_and_8e34c1cd-472a-4a41-8c00-5061ce80dd23-0_1.content.md

 ## Why Cybernetics Matters

-Cybernetics is the study of communication and control in living organisms and machines.
+Cybernetics is the study of Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion and control in living organisms and machines.
 It is a field that combines biology, engineering, and computer science to create intelligent systems that can adapt and learn.
 Cybernetics has already revolutionized many industries, from healthcare to manufacturing, and it has the potential to transform our world in ways we cannot even imagine.

 ## User Stories: How Cybernetics is Changing Lives